alphyos/CyberStart-2024/challenges/headquarters/Shinji'sDrone-L05C03.md

 ## Step by Step

 - Press the enter button, the url should change significantly
-- Change “`loggedin=false`” to “`loggedin=true`” like the image below and press enter again to get the flag
+- Change `loggedin=false` to `loggedin=true` like the image below and press enter again to get the flag

 ![image of url](/assets/shinjisdrone1.png)